-Usually, they contain sliced areca nut, slaked lime, a variety of herbs and spice and sometimes tobacco.
+Usually they contain sliced areca nut, slaked lime, a variety of herbs and spice and may also contain tobacco.
 This is wrapped in a betel leaf, which is then put in the mouth.

 Are they dangerous?

-Most types of this kind of chewing tobacco contain around 28 different chemicals that can cause cancer.
-Just because the tobacco isn’t smoked doesn’t make it safe.
+Most types of chewing tobacco contain around 28 different chemicals that can cause cancer.
+Just because the tobacco isn’t smoked, doesn’t make it safe.
 It can increase the risk of a number of diseases including heart disease and mouth cancer.

-If the mixture contains tobacco then the nicotine can make people addicted, making it a hard habit to break.
+If the mixture does contain tobacco, the nicotine can make people addicted, making it a hard habit to break.
 Even if the product doesn’t contain tobacco people can find it very hard to stop chewing because it has become a habit.